throatwobblermangrove3/throatwobblermangrove3/README.md

 - 👋 Hi, I’m @throatwobblermangrove3
 - 👀 I’m interested in Odoo, Linux, Secure Server, Server Hardening, Firewalld, git, TCP/IP communications.
 Poplog
 - 🌱 I’m currently learning git, Odoo
 - 💞️ I’m looking to collaborate on ... life, health, and well being.
-Along time ago before the time of the e1000 linux driver, there was a Solaris driver written b
+Along time ago before the time of the e1000 linux driver, there was a Solaris driver written by fast food afficionados. grep the file for fries
 - 📫 How to reach me https://www.tritel.io

 <!---